 We have seen nation-state attacks against nuclear power plants (India, November 2019), as well as widespread attacks on IP connected surveillance cameras.
 Just today it was announced that a major cyber security attack has been identified by the Australian government.
 However, threats like ransomware take on a new form: consider a farm with hundreds or thousands of IoT sensors being held ransom under the treat that their crop may be flooded just before harvest, sending them into financial ruin.

-Physical security used to be the primary concern for OT managers, but now we must consider a broader landscape.
+Physical security used to be the primary concern for OT managers, but now we must consider a broader landscape due to cybersecurity threats.